www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/harvest/_close_reasons.md

 # Close Reasons

 When closing an opening, it is possible to designate the reason the opening is being closed.
 This might be "Filled" or "Cancelled" or some other reason.
-These reasons are configured in Greenhouse
+These reasons are configured in Greenhouse.

 ## The close reason object